Ay00la/Bikeshare-Project/README.md

 # Explore US Bikeshare Data
 ## Project Overview
-In this project, I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.
-I wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+In this project, Python was used to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+The script was written to import bikeshare data and answer interesting questions about it by computing descriptive statistics.
+It takes in raw input to create an interactive experience in the terminal to present these statistics.

+Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
+Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
+This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
+Regardless, each bike can serve several users per day.

 ## Software Used
 To complete this project, the following softwares were used:
 * Python 3.8, NumPy, and Pandas installed using Anaconda